NethServer/ns8-docs/nethvoice.rst

    If `Encryption` is enabled, ensure that the SSL/TLS certificate of the system is valid and contains the name of the PBX; otherwise, phones cannot establish a TLS connection.

 * "Configuration Model": You can change the configuration model among those offered.
 * "Edit Configuration": You can modify the configuration of the individual phone by entering changes valid only for this device.
 The individual phone defaults to the configuration of the model and default settings.
-Refer to :ref:`wizard2-models` for more details.
+Refer to :ref:`wizard-model` for more details.
 * "Mac-Address": Displays the MAC address of the associated device.
 * "Show Password" for custom devices.
 The SIP password is shown, which, along with the internal and PBX address, can be used to manually configure the custom device.
 * "Restart": If the device is registered, you can restart it.